andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-1.md

     iapply choiceToValue :: Dec Choice a -> a -> Aeson.Value
     ifanout fieldToValue :: Div Field  a -> a -> [Aeson.Pair]
     ```

+[^4]: These are unfortunate consequences of the fact that there is no general
+    typeclass that contains both `Applicative` and `Divisible` together, or no
+    typeclass that contains both `Plus` and `Conclude` together.
+If these
+    existed, we could just use `interpret` for all four of those functions, and
+    `icollect` would work fine as well.